curl/everything-curl/internals/tests/file-format.md

 ### `<proxy [nonewline="yes"]>`

-The protocol dump curl should transmit to an HTTP proxy (when the http-proxy server is used), if 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.
+The protocol dump curl should transmit to an HTTP proxy (when the http-proxy server is used), if `nonewline` is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.

 ### `<stderr [mode="text"] [nonewline="yes"]>`
 This verifies that this data was passed to stderr.

-Use the mode="text" attribute if the output is in text mode on platforms that have a text/binary difference.
+Use the `mode="text"` attribute if the output is in text mode on platforms that have a text/binary difference.

-If 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client
+If `nonewline` is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client

 ### `<stdout [mode="text"] [nonewline="yes"]>`
 This verifies that this data was passed to stdout.

-Use the mode="text" attribute if the output is in text mode on platforms that have a text/binary difference.
+Use the `mode="text"` attribute if the output is in text mode on platforms that have a text/binary difference.

-If 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client
+If `nonewline` is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client

 ### `<file name="log/filename" [mode="text"]>`